 You can use Attribution Modelling to compare your CPA and ROAS for different attribution models.
 This allows you to identify campaigns or keywords which are undervalued using a last-click attribution model.
 You can then change your bids based on the actual value of your campaigns and keywords across the full conversion path.

 You can set the attribution model when you're setting up your conversion action, or follow the instructions below to compare attribution models and change the attribution model for an existing conversion action:

 Compare attribution models

-- In the menu on the left, click Attribution Modelling.
+- In the page menu on the left, click Attribution Modeling.

-- Click the drop-down menus to select the attribution models you want to see and compare.
+- Use the drop-down menus to select the attribution models that you want to see and compare.
 You can search for specific keywords, ad groups or campaigns from the search box above the table.

 Change the attribution model for an existing conversion action

-- In the table, select the conversion action that you want to edit, and then click Edit settings.
+- In the table, select the conversion that you want to edit by clicking on the conversion name.